Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 (relativity

-The causes and manifestations of depressive disorders differ in the variety of symptoms.
-The sooner depression is diagnosed and its symptoms differentiated, the more effective treatment will be.
+The causes and manifestations of depressive disorders are characterized by a variety of symptoms.
+The sooner depression is diagnosed and its symptoms are differentiated, the more effective treatment will be.

-According to WHO statistics, 400 million people in the world suffer from depression.
-Residents of large cities are susceptible to the disease: a high rhythm of life, constant stress, poor environmental conditions depress the psyche, lead to persistent nervous breakdown and concomitant diseases.
+According to WHO statistics, 400 million people worldwide suffer from depression.
+Residents of large cities are susceptible to the disease: the high pace of life, constant stress, and poor environmental conditions depress the psyche and lead to persistent nervous disorders and concomitant diseases.

-In the absence of proper treatment, the disease can become chronic, and in some cases lead to death.
-Therefore, it is very important to make a correct diagnosis in time and start appropriate treatment.
+In the absence of proper treatment, the disease can become chronic, and in some cases lead to fatal outcome.
+Therefore, it is very important to make a correct diagnosis in time and begin appropriate treatment.

-The importance of timely detection of depression is due to the fact that the disease progresses rapidly and:
+The importance of promptly identifying depression is due to the fact that the disease progresses rapidly and:

-• contributes to the development of somatic diseases or worsens the course of existing ones;
+• promotes the development of somatic diseases or worsens the course of existing ones;

-• reduces adaptive capacity and quality of life;
+• reduces adaptive capabilities and quality of life;

 • contributes to the development of suicidal tendencies.

-Diagnosis is based on the identification of patient complaints, the collection of an anamnesis of life and diseases.
-An objective diagnosis allows you to determine the nature of the disorder and choose the right complex treatment for the disease.
+Diagnosis is based on identifying patient complaints, collecting anamnesis of life and diseases.
+An objective diagnosis allows you to determine the nature of the disorder and select the correct comprehensive treatment for the disease.

-The diagnosis begins with asking the patient about complaints not only of the mental plane, but also of the physical manifestations of the disease.
-Usually, a person complains of depression, anxiety, fatigue, irritability, sleep disturbance.
+Making a diagnosis begins with asking the patient about not only mental complaints, but also physical manifestations of the disease.
+Typically, a person complains of depression, anxiety, fatigue, irritability, and sleep disturbances.

-For an express assessment of the degree of a mental disorder, and in the future the effectiveness of prescriptions, a psychiatrist most often uses the Beck or Tsung scale.
-To exclude physical causes in the development of the disease, consultations of other specialists may be needed: a neurologist, therapist, endocrinologist, psychologist.
+To quickly assess the degree of mental disorder, and subsequently the effectiveness of prescriptions, a psychiatrist most often uses the Beck or Zung scale.
+To exclude physical causes in the development of the disease, consultations with other specialists may be necessary: a neurologist, therapist, endocrinologist, psychologist.

 In the elderly

 In older people, nervous disorders acquire an “age-related” coloration.
-Along with the characteristic features, there are hypochondriacal and delusional syndromes.
+Along with the characteristic symptoms, hypochondriacal and delusional syndromes are present.

-Manifestations of excessive anxiety can reach a high degree of excitement (groans, monotonous lamentations, repetition of short remarks: “everything is lost”, “I am dying”, etc., wringing of the hands).
+Manifestations of excessive anxiety can reach a high degree of agitation (moans, monotonous lamentations, repetition of short remarks: “everything is lost,” “I’m dying,” etc., wringing of the hands).
 Increased motor activity may alternate with complete stupor.

 2. When selecting medications, the state of the cardiovascular system and cerebral vessels is taken into account.